The Australian Government seeks a gas market that:

 The global energy market, which interacts with Australia’s domestic gas market, has become more unpredictable.

 The Minister for Resources will consider whether a domestic gas shortfall is likely every quarter.
-This will enable the government to respond to real-word threats to our domestic energy security in a timely manner.
+This will enable the government to respond to real-world threats to our domestic energy security in a timely manner.

 Export permit allocation and trade